Man in blue shirt smiles looking at laptop as he reclines on a couch

 Did you know?

-If you’ve had trouble managing your finances in the past and have accumulated a poor credit history, it can be hard to get new forms of credit.
+If you’ve had trouble managing your finances in the past and have a poor credit history, it can be hard to get new credit.
 But it’s not impossible.
-You can build or rebuild a credit history with a secured credit card.
-Build your credit history with the Discover It® Secured Credit Card 2 and stay on top of your credit score.
+You can rebuild your credit history with the Discover It® Secured Credit Card2 and stay on top of your credit score.

 If you don’t have a credit history, it’s a good idea to open your first account to start building one.
 While it may be difficult to be approved for certain leases and loans, there are ways to get a credit card with no credit history.

 As mentioned before, a secured card can help you start a credit history.
-If you’re enrolled in college, a you can also build your credit history with the Discover student credit card2.
+If you’re enrolled in college, you can also build your credit history3 with a Discover student credit card.
 Using your card responsibly by making on-time monthly payments and keeping your balance low can contribute to a strong credit history.

 How to check credit history

 Your credit history contains a wealth of important information about your financial standing.
 It’s a good idea to check your credit history regularly to track your progress and meet your financial goals.
-Through December 2023, you can access your free credit report from each credit bureau once a week.
-You can request your credit report and credit history for free at annualcreditreport.com.
+You can request your credit report and credit history for free once a week at annualcreditreport.com.

 Was this article helpful?